 Pitbulls were bred to participate in the bloodsport, that is, bull-baiting.
 In this now-illegal sport, these dogs were put into a “pit” with bulls (and sometimes rats).
 Pitbulls would then try to slowly take down these bulls by taunting and biting them.

-On the other hand, you have water retrievers, such as the Poodle or Labrador Retriever.
-These dogs, on the contrary, were bred to retrieve shot game (often waterfowl) from lakes, ponds and other bodies of waters.
+On the other hand, you have water retrievers, such as the Poodle or Labrador.
+These dogs were bred to retrieve shot game (often waterfowl) from lakes, ponds and other bodies of waters.
 So it’s not surprising these breeds will be good swimmers.

 Pitbull dogs are built with lean muscle because it was essential for their bull-baiting jobs in the past.
 But their muscular frames are still present today.
 So how is this a disadvantage for these dogs when put in water?

 Muscle is much more dense than fat, according to Scientific American.
-In other words, a dog with a mostly muscular body will have a much harder time staying afloat than a dog with primarily fat.
+In other words, dogs that have a mostly muscular body will have a harder time staying afloat compared to a dog with mostly fat.
 This may sound a little contradictory, but it’s true!

 Pitbulls are muscular, without question.
 Just check out the size and weight for each of the four major types of Pitbull breeds: